 There are leftists who believe strongly in gun rights.
-There are conservatives and libertarians who are concerned with the dire situation of climate change.
+There are conservatives and libertarians who are concerned with the dire prospects of climate change.

 The convergence of the right and the left could come through a fundamental psychological need that supersedes political belief, because survival is the base of the pyramid and only after it is satisfied can we have the freedom to be ideological.

 I like to believe that preparedness is a politically harmonious place where people realize the peril they collectively face regardless of their social class or political leanings.

 We have much to learn from each other.
 Regardless of your attitude toward prepping, it would be silly to argue that a greater collective resilience to the dangers of the world is a bad idea.
 If humanity is to survive, it must come from a position of cooperation, not from chaos.